Alpha backgrounds in the AMoRE-Pilot experiment: Introduction

 \section{Introduction}

-One of the most fundamental questions about neutrinos is if they are Majorana or Dirac particles.
+One of the most fundamental questions about neutrinos is whether they are classified as Majorana or Dirac particles.
 The only practical method to answer this question is to find neutrinoless double beta decays (0$\nu\beta\beta$), which would establish neutrinos as Majorana particles.
-The rate of 0$\nu\beta\beta$, the inverse of the half-life of this process, is proportional to the effective Majorana neutrino mass squared which is a function of the masses and mixing angles of the three neutrinos and the so-called unknown Majorana phases~\cite{DellOro:2016tmg,Mohapatra2007,Patrignani2016,Giunti2007}.
-The most sensitive lower limits on half-lives of 0$\nu\beta\beta$ decay for different isotopes such as $^{76}$Ge, $^{82}$Se, $^{100}$Mo, $^{130}$Te, and $^{136}$Xe are at the level of $10^{24}$ to $10^{26}$ years~\cite{gando2016,agostini2017,abgrall2014,alvis2019,albert2018,alfonso2015,azzolini2018,arnold2021}.
+The rate of 0$\nu\beta\beta$ (which is the inverse of the mean lifetime of this process) is proportional to the effective Majorana neutrino mass squared, which is a function of the masses and mixing angles of the three neutrinos and the so-called unknown Majorana phases~\cite{DellOro:2016tmg,Mohapatra2007,Patrignani2016,Giunti2007}.
+The most sensitive lower limits on half-lives of 0$\nu\beta\beta$ decay for different isotopes such as $^{76}$Ge, $^{82}$Se, $^{100}$Mo, $^{130}$Te, and $^{136}$Xe are at the level of $10^{24}$ to $10^{26}$ years~\cite{gando2016,agostini2020,abgrall2014,alvis2019,anton2019,adams2020,azzolini2019,arnold2021}.

-AMoRE-Pilot is the initial phase of the AMoRE project that aims to search for the neutrinoless double beta decay of $^{100}$Mo~\cite{Bhang2012,Alenkov2015}.
-It consists of an array of the six low-temperature phonon-scintillation detectors based on calcium molybdate crystals~($^{48depl}$Ca$^{100}$MoO$_{4}$, CMO) with a total mass of 1.9~kg.
-The set-up operated at the Yangyang Underground Laboratory (Y2L) from 2015 to 2018~\cite{alenkov2019}.
+AMoRE-Pilot is the initial phase of the AMoRE project that aims at searching for the neutrinoless double beta decay of $^{100}$Mo~\cite{Bhang2012,Alenkov2015}.
+It consists of an array of six low-temperature phonon-scintillation detectors based on calcium molybdate crystals~($^{48depl}$Ca$^{100}$MoO$_{4}$, CMO) with a total mass of 1.9~kg~\cite{alenkov2019}.
+The set-up operated at the Yangyang Underground Laboratory (Y2L) from 2015 to 2018.
+The data taken between Aug 10 and Dec 20, 2017, with a total exposure of 0.457~kg~yr, are used in this analysis.

-One of the goals of AMoRE-Pilot is a better understanding of the background conditions to improve the level of 0$\nu\beta\beta$ half-life sensitivity for future versions of AMoRE.
+One of the AMoRE-Pilot goals is to establish a better understanding of the background conditions to improve the level of 0$\nu\beta\beta$ half-life sensitivity for future versions of AMoRE.